Rehabilitation after ligament reconstruction: an essential process for regaining knee mobility

 A multi-phase recovery protocol

-There rehabilitation after ACL reconstruction takes place in progressive stages, with clear objectives at each phase.
-It can last from 6 to 12 months, depending on age, activity, type of graft and any associated injuries.
+Rehabilitation after ACL reconstruction takes place in progressive stages, with clear objectives at each phase.
+It can last from 6 to 12 months, depending on age, activity level, type of graft, and any associated injuries.

 The objective is twofold : to protect the graft and prevent post-operative complications.

-The patient is closely monitored in physiotherapy and surgical consultation for a optimal rehabilitation after ligament reconstruction.
+The patient is closely monitored in physiotherapy and surgical consultation for optimal rehabilitation after ligamentoplasty.

 When healing is well underway, the goal is to return to normal walking, strengthen muscles, and work on joint stability.

-Monitoring amplitude gain is fundamental to avoid flexion or extension blockages during rehabilitation after ligament reconstruction.
+Monitoring the gain in range of motion is fundamental to avoid blockages in flexion or extension during rehabilitation after ligamentoplasty.

-The knee is stronger, but not yet ready to resume pivot-contact sports. sports rehabilitation after ligament reconstruction is essential here.
+The knee is stronger, but not yet ready to resume pivoting and contact sports.
+Sports rehabilitation after ligament reconstruction is essential in this case.

 Dr. Coulin collaborates with physiotherapists specializing in sports and orthopedics to guide this strategic phase of rehabilitation.